 The book made me want to go visit Bhutan, although I doubt my beloved wife and Mr. Wallet will agree to the $200 tourist fee, charged per person, per day.
 Luckily for Ms. Napoli she’s given a free pass as a volunteer who has been invited to advise on a youth oriented radio station called Kuzoo FM, Bhutan’s first radio station.

 Lisa Napoli describes Bhutan as a beautiful, quirky and complex country.
 The country measures its success by Gross National Happiness, since “[e]conomic progress at any cost, went the thinking, was not progress at all”.
-Framed by the Himalayas, Bhutan markets itself as “The Happiest Kingdom on Earth”, with no traffic lights, new roads construction, penises painted on buildings for good luck and good natured people.
+Framed by the Himalayas, Bhutan markets itself as “The Happiest Kingdom on Earth”, with no traffic lights, new roads construction, penises painted on buildings for good luck and good nature people.

 I almost bought a plane ticket.